Installing Your First Claude Code Skill: Step-by-Step Guide

 If you don't see it:

-Now let's put the skill to work.
+.md extension--- section) is valid YAMLNow let's put the skill to work.

 First, make a small change to any file in your project.
 For example: